vu-lbq/vu-lbq/README.md

 <strong>I love to searching for new ways of doing things, specially on using Automation Design and ML/DL/AI on my daily work.
 </strong>If you like to collaborate on projects, discuss some ideas or products, or student programs just reach out to me via mail.
 I would be happy to help.</p>

-🕸️ I'm fascinated with apps development for automation in AEC field.
+🕸️ I'm fascinated with apps development for automation process in AEC field.

 🔭 I’m currently working on ML/DL/AI for IFC model classification

 🌱 I’m currently learning on IFCOpenShell, Computer Vision and Pytorch/Tensorflow

-❓ Ask me about VBA, Python, C#, BIM/VDC and Autodesk product
+❓ Ask me about VBA, Python, C#, BIM/VDC and AEC Autodesk products

-🤝 I'm looking to collaborate on open source projects/products on AEC field
+🤝 I would love to collaborate on open source projects/products on AEC field

 <h2 align="center">Connect with Me 🤝</h2>